McDonald's famous Halloween buckets are coming back

 They're baaaaaack.

-McDonald's confirmed Tuesday it is bringing back its iconic Halloween Boo Buckets.
+McDonald's confirmed Tuesday it's bringing back its iconic Halloween Boo Buckets.
 They first debuted nearly 40 years ago, back in 1986, and starting Oct.
 15, the buckets will be available with a Happy Meal at participating McDonald's restaurants across the country for a limited time.

 The fast-food restaurant brought the beloved buckets back in 2022 for the first time since 2016.
 The Boo Buckets, four of them this year, will be available while supplies last or until Halloween.
 They come with stickers, too.